elbywan/wretch/README.md

 # Migration from v1

+## Compatibility

+`wretch@1` was transpiled to es5, `wretch@2` is now transpiled to es2018.
+Any "modern" browser and node.js versions >= 14 should support the output without issues.

+If you need compatibility with older browsers/nodejs versions then either stick with v1, use poyfills or configure `@babel` to make it transpile wretch.

 ## Addons

 Some methods that were part of `wretch` are now split and stored inside addons.